Fort Pierce Sex Crimes Lawyer

 When your freedom’s at stake, count on our defense attorneys

 Although the criminal justice system strives for equality under the law, being accused of a sex crime can forge feelings of “presumed guilty before being proven innocent.”
-Many times, it is the testimony of the victim alone that can convict or acquit.
-If you or a loved one has been charged with a sex crime in the Treasure Coast, sex crime attorneys can help your case by providing expert investigative skills and aggressive protection of your rights with sensitivity to your particular circumstance.
+Often, it is the testimony of the victim alone that can convict or acquit.
+If you or a loved one has been charged with a sex offense in the Treasure Coast, a Fort Pierce sex crime lawyer from our firm can help your case by providing expert investigative skills and aggressive protection of your rights with sensitivity to your particular circumstances.

 Repercussions of sex crime conviction

-Those convicted of a forcible sex crime in Treasure Coast are faced with a number of very serious and potentially life-altering penalties depending on the charge.
+Those convicted of a forcible sex crime in Fort Pierce are faced with a number of very serious and potentially life-altering penalties depending on the charge.

 - Sexual battery/rape – minimum of nine years in prison up to a life sentence